 This island, now connected by a causeway to the mainland, still has a romantic feel to it even though Paris and Helen of Troy are long gone.
 It is a favourite destination for a volta (stroll) in the evenings and there is a café here and a smart(ish) fish restaurant.

 Considering its size – you can easily walk from one end to the other – the little town of Kalavryta definitely has much to offer.
 First and foremost it is the final destination of the wonderful rack-and-pinion railway that snakes up the mountains from the coastal port of Diakofto, a ride not to be missed.

 Secondly, for something a little different, it has developed into a trendy little ski resort and is well worth a visit in the winter months.
-In the spring the area is a walker’s paradise and proves an excellent base for exploring the northern mountains of the Peloponnese.
+In the spring the area is a walker’s paradise and in the summer its height, 900m, provides a welcome relief from the heat of the lowlands.

 Kardamyli is delightful, and has one of the most perfect settings of any Greek village, with the towering Taygetos behind – including a rare glimpse of the pyramid-shaped peak of Profitis Ilias, the range’s highest.

 Kardamyli has a history going back to Classical times.
 Kardamyle, as it then was, appears in the Iliad as one of the seven cities that Agamemnon offered to Achilles to try to persuade him to stop sulking in his tent.
 The village itself is charming and worth a wander about, but the main thing to do in Kardamyli is simply to enjoy the spectacular setting.